Amateurdev-Ash/Telco-Customer-Churn/README.md

 •	Contract Type: Customers with month-to-month contracts are more prone to churn compared to those with yearly contracts

-Tools Used
+### 9. Tools Used

 •	Python 3.9

 •	Pandas for data manipulation

 •	Matplotlib and Seaborn for data visualization

 •	Scikit-learn for data preprocessing, model building, and evaluation

-•	Tensorflow for advanced modeling
+•Tensorflow for advanced modeling

 •	Jupyter Notebooks for running and documenting experiments

-Conclusion
+### 10. Conclusion

-The project successfully built a churn prediction model that can be used by telecom companies to identify customers who are at risk of leaving.
+##### The project successfully built a churn prediction model that can be used by telecom companies to identify customers who are at risk of leaving.
 By identifying the key drivers of churn (e.g., higher charges, short tenure), the company can implement strategic actions to retain customers.